 A student may withdraw from summer term through the last day to drop a course and receive a full refund.
+Because Summer term is optional, students may withdraw from all summer courses and remain registered for Fall semester at the institution.

-Note: For students who receive federal aid and withdraw before the 60% point in the semester, aid will be returned to federal aid programs based on a ratio of number of calendar days remaining and the number of calendar days in the term (refer to page 26).
+Note: For students who receive federal aid and withdraw before the 60% point in the semester, aid will be returned to federal aid programs based on a ratio of number of calendar days remaining and the number of calendar days in the term.